domschl/HuggingFaceGuidedTourForMac/README.md

 - Install `jupyter lab` to run notebooks
 - Install `HuggingFace` and run some pre-trained language models using `transformers` and just a few lines of code within jupyter lab.

 > **Note:** Previous versions of this guide used conda and specific conda chanels to install custom version of pytorch and tensorflow and its support software.
 This kind of special versions are _no longer required_!
-The recommendation is to uninstall conda and use Python's `venv` to install the required softare.
-See bottom of this readme for uninstallation instructions for `conda`.
+The recommendation is to uninstall conda and use Python's `venv` to install the required software.
+See below at the end of this readme for uninstallation instructions for `conda`.

 ## 1. Preparations